jpnance/wwwsplit/README.md

 * Quick-load segments (numbers 1-9 when the timer is stopped)
 * Add set of segments (lowercase 'a' when the timer is stopped)
 * Edit set of segments (lowercase 'e' when the timer is stopped)
+* Load next set of segments (lowercase 'n' when the timer is stopped)
+* Load previous set of segments (lowercase 'p' when the timer is stopped)
 * Show/hide help menu ('?' at any time)

 ## Limitations